Alphabetus/portfolio-v2/README.md

 # Portfolio -v2
-## Responsive portfolio website with bootstrap
+## Responsive portfolio website using bootstrap
 ### CareerFoundry.com > Full Stack web developer eLearning course
 This is the final submission for the conclusion of *Achievement #1*.
 Main goals are the following topics: